EMPTYVOID-DEV/altron-docs/static/docs/Usage/Events.md

 #### focusing

 Fired when a block gains focus with **Block ID**.

 #### editing

 Fired when a block is being edited with **Block ID**.

-#### losingFocus
+#### afterEditing

-Fired when a block loses focus with null detail object.
+Fired when we get out from the editing state for a block x.
+The detail object contains the id of x.

+#### blockUpdate

+Fired for each update on the block's data .The detail object contains the id , previous data and the new data of the block.